SciML/DiffEqDocs.jl/docs/src/features/monte_carlo.md

 pass them to the differential equation solver.
 The special keyword arguments to note are:

 * `num_monte`: The number of simulations to run.
 Default is 10,000.
+* `parallel_type` : The type of parallelism to employ.

+The types of parallelism included are:

+* `:none` - No parallelism
+* `:threads` - This uses multithreading.
+It's local (single computer, shared memory) parallelism only.
+Fastest when the trajectories are quick.
+* `:parfor` - A multiprocessing parallelism.
+Slightly better than `pmap` when the calculations are fast.
+Does not re-distribute work: each trajectory is assumed to take as long to calculate.
+* `:pmap` - The default.
+Uses `pmap` internally.
+It will use as many processors as you have Julia processes.
+To add more processes, use `addprocs(n)`.
+See Julia's documentation for more details.
+Recommended for the case when each trajectory calculation isn't "too quick" (at least about a millisecond each?).
+* `:split_threads` - This uses threading on each process, splitting the problem into `nprocs()` even parts.
+This is for solving many quick trajectories on a multi-node machine.
+It's recommended you have one process on each node.

 Additionally, a `MonteCarloEstimator` can be supplied